 - Increase: Get an alert when the metric has an increase.

 - Decrease: Get an alert when the metric has a decrease.

-- Spike: Get an alert when the metric increases by at least 1 standard deviation.
+- Spike: Get an alert when the metric increases by at least one standard deviation.

-- Plummet: Get an alert when the metric decreases by at least 1 standard deviation.
+- Plummet: Get an alert when the metric decreases by at least one standard deviation.

 - First Time: Get an alert when a metric hits a specific milestone

-And you're done!
-You've now set up an alert and will be notified on any app change in the market.
+And you're done! 🎉 You've now set up an alert and will be notified of any app change in the market.

 Why is this Useful?